DriveX-devs/asn2c/README.md

 by the compiler.

     asn2c -EF <module-to-test.asn1>             # Check semantic validity

-# Difference from asn1c
+# asn2c: differences from asn1c

-asn2c is a branched version of asn1c, designed to compile the new IEEE 1609.2.1 ASN.1 files that were not initially supported by asn1c. asn2c include a verbose way to check the dependencies of the ASN.1 files processed.
+asn2c is an upgraded version of asn1c, designed to support all the most recent ASN.1 features.
+Therefore, among its advantages, it is able compile the new IEEE 1609.2.1 ASN.1 files that were not initially supported by asn1c.

+asn2c also includes a verbose way to check the dependencies of the ASN.1 files processed.

+**asn2c supports all the original options of asn1c.**

 # Model of operation

 The asn2c compiler works by processing the ASN.1 module specifications in several stages:
-1. During the first stage, the preproccessing layer analyze all the ASN.1 files and and checks for dependencies or for not supported structures.
+1. During the first stage, the preproccessing stage analyzes all the ASN.1 files and checks for dependencies or for structures that are not naturally supported by the subsequent stages.
 2. During the second stage, the ASN.1 file is parsed.
    (Parsing produces an ASN.1 syntax tree for the subsequent levels)
 3. During the third stage, the syntax tree is "fixed".